Brief Interviews with Hideous Men (film): Plot

-Sara Quinn (Julianne Nicholson) copes with a recent breakup by interviewing men as part of her graduate studies.
+Sara Quinn copes with a recent breakup by interviewing men as part of her graduate studies.
 Her intellectual endeavor has emotional consequences as the men’s twisted and revealing stories are juxtaposed against the backdrop of her own experience.
 As she begins to listen closely to the men around her, Sara must ultimately reconcile herself to the darkness that lies below the surface of human interactions.